 NDPS certificate holders will:

-- Receive documentation of current and research-based expertise in multiple areas of dropout prevention and at-risk youth services from NDPC/N, the nation’s leading dropout prevention organization
+- Receive documentation of current and research-based expertise in multiple areas of dropout prevention and at-risk youth services from NDPC, the nation’s leading dropout prevention organization

-- Be recognized on the NDPC/N Web site, www.dropoutprevention.org, the nation’s leading resource for dropout prevention information, as having completed the NDPS certification program
+- Be recognized on NDPC’s website, www.dropoutprevention.org, the nation’s leading resource for dropout prevention information, as having completed the NDPS certification program

-- Share dropout prevention expertise and achievements through NDPC/N posting of field project reports
+- Share dropout prevention expertise and achievements through NDPC’s posting of field project reports

 Application and Program Requirements

-The NDPS professional learning requirement can be met by attending NDPC/N conference event sessions sufficient to address 12 or more different research-based effective strategies.
-Participants may self-select from identified event sessions offered at any NDPC/N training event such as the annual National Dropout Prevention Network Conference, the annual At-Risk Youth National FORUM, or the annual National Forum on Dropout Prevention for Native and Tribal Communities.
-Beginning January 1, 2015, all NDPC/N event sessions will be coded to various effective strategies to facilitate easy selection by NDPS participants.
+- The NDPS professional learning requirement can be met by attending NDPC conference event sessions sufficient to address 12 or more different research-based effective strategies.
+Participants may self-select from identified event sessions offered at selected NDPC training events, such as the annual National Dropout Prevention Conference, the annual At-Risk Youth National FORUM, or the annual National Forum on Dropout Prevention.
+NDPC event sessions are coded to applicable effective strategies to facilitate easy selection by NDPS participants.
 Professional learning costs such as event registration, travel, and online professional development courses are the responsibility of the participant.
-All NDPS participants will be offered discounted event registration fees beginning January 1, 2015.

-The NDPS field project requirement may be met by either a program submission to the NDPC/N Model Program Database or submission of a Field Project Report, both of which will be shared worldwide with other practitioners via the NDPC/N Web site.
+The NDPS field project requirement is met by submission of a Field Project Report, which will be shared worldwide with other practitioners via the NDPC website.

 Upon program admission, participants will receive detailed instructions for professional learning participation, field project completion, and program completion.

-For those wanting to learn more about the field project requirement, check out this video presentation and accompanying PowerPoint.
-Please submit your field projects to Jennie Cole, email@example.com
+To learn more about the field project requirement, check out this video presentation and accompanying PowerPoint.
+Please submit your field projects to Annette Bassett, email@example.com

 Questions about the program?
 Contact us at firstname.lastname@example.org